 36 CFR §5.4 - COMMERCIAL PASSENGER-CARRYING MOTOR VEHICLES

-(a) The commercial transportation of passengers by motor vehicle except as authorized under a contract or permit from the Secretary or their authorized representative is prohibited.
+(a) The commercial transportation of passengers by motor vehicle except as authorized under a contract or permit from the Secretary of the Interior or their authorized representative is prohibited.
 See §5.4(a) for more information.